The Great Buddha+: Plot

 One day, Belly Button sneaks into Pickle's security room to watch his boss Kevin's carcorder together to see what a rich man's life looks like.
 From the cardorder, Belly Button and Pickle find Kevin kills his mistress and seals her body inside the Buddha statue.
 Later Kevin is taken to the police department as a suspect.
-However, because Kevin has bribed the prolocutor, the local prolocutor forces the police to stop the investigation.
+However, because Kevin has bribed the local prosecutor, the prosecutor forces the police to stop the investigation.

-After discovering Kevin's secretes, Belly Button and Pickle live in fear.
+After discovering Kevin's secrets, Belly Button and Pickle live in fear.
 However, Kevin still realizes everything by watching Belly Button and Pickle's unusual behavior.
 To maintain his reputation, Kevin takes action.
-Later, Belly Button is found dead in a drunk driving accident.
+Later, Belly Button is found dead in a drunk driving crash.
 But he never drank.

 At the ceremony, the Buddha statue is placed in the center of a chamber, surrounded by thousands of monks and believers.
-Suddenly, a sound of hitting comes from inside the Buddha statue...
+Suddenly, a knocking sound comes from inside the Buddha statue...